argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 ## Context for Numbers

 Let’s start with context.
-Numbers comes after Exodus, when God’s people, the Israelites, leave Egypt.
+Numbers comes after the Exodus, when God’s people, the Israelites, leave Egypt.
 And they’ve just received the Ten Commandments at Sinai.
 But we haven’t quite reached the Promised Land, and so we’re still before the books of Deuteronomy and Joshua.

 In Numbers we’ll see the people of Israel pack up camp from the foot of Mount Sinai and move toward the land of Canaan, the fertile land just east of the Mediterranean Sea.
 If you look at your handout you’ll see a map of the Israelite journey.
 The route is only 200 miles, but the narrative will span 40 years, because, as we’ll see, the people don’t go straight into the land.
 Instead, they around in the wilderness.
 By breaking the chapters up geographically, we see chapters 1-10 are about packing up at Sinai, chapters 11-12 about the journey to Kadesh where the people rebel, chapters 13-19 explain the wanderings in the wilderness, and chapters 20-21 describe the journey to the plains of Moab.
 Finally, in chapters 22-36, we’ll see that Israel is camped on the eastern bank of the Jordan River, looking across the river at the Promised Land [map in handout].